pythonkenyard/TDBuploader/README.md

 # To do:
 Current Priorities.
 (2022.07.21)
+Add a custom text to description.
+Add release notes and a setting toggle to use it or not?
+Add toggle to always use imdb/tmdb data fetching.
 Add year parsing so it can be added for movies or tv series when in title
 Fix season input for tdb
 save useful info to file e.g. imgbox metadata.